Do Not Call Resources

 • It requires that your e-mail give recipients an opt-out method.
 You must provide a return e-mail address or another Internet-based response mechanism that allows a recipient to ask you not to send future e-mail messages to that e-mail address, and you must honor the requests.
 You may create a “menu” of choices to allow a recipient to opt out of certain types of messages, but you must include the option to end any commercial messages from the sender.

 • Any opt-out mechanism you offer must be able to process opt-out requests for at least 30 days after you send your commercial e-mail.
-When you receive an opt-out request, the law gives you 10 business days to stop sending e-mail to the requestor’s e-mail address.
-You cannot help another entity send e-mail to that address, or have another entity send e-mail on your behalf to that address.
+When you receive an opt-out request, the law gives you 10 business days to stop sending emails to the requestor’s e-mail address.
+You cannot help another entity send an email to that address or have another entity send an email on your behalf to that address.
 Finally, it’s illegal for you to sell or transfer the e-mail addresses of people who choose not to receive your e-mail, even in the form of a mailing list, unless you transfer the addresses so another entity can comply with the law.

-• The FTC website for CAN-SPAM includes information about requirements and prohibitions specifically targeted to businesses and consumers.
+• The CAN-SPAM Compliance Guide for Business includes information about requirements and prohibitions specifically targeted to businesses and consumers.

 • NAR Field Guide to Reducing Spam Email

-• FTC “Commercial Purpose” Regulations outlines guidelines to determine if a message has been sent with a “commercial purpose” and is therefore subject to the provisions of the CAN-SPAM law and regulations.
+• FTC “Commercial Purpose” Regulations provide guidelines to determine if a message has been sent with a “commercial purpose” and is, therefore, subject to the provisions of the CAN-SPAM law and regulations.

 Do Not Fax